Riemannian Metrics and Harmonic Sections of Spinor Bundles: Warped products and Variations of metrics

-By virtue of this representation we can rephrase eigenvalue equation and boundary condition for the warped product $Z$. \begin{proposition} The eigenvalue equation for the Dirac Laplacian $P^Z\sigma=\lambda\sigma$ and the Dirichlet boundary condition $\sigma|_{\partial Z}=0$ are equivalent to the equation system
+for some functions $a_j=a_j(t)$.
+We use (\ref{dec}) to rewrite the eigenvalue equation and boundary condition for the Dirac Laplacian on $M$ as follows. \begin{proposition} The equation $D^2 \varphi = \lambda \varphi$ subject to the Dirichlet boundary condition $\varphi|_{\partial M}=0$ is equivalent to the system